Why are we consulting

 Purpose of the scheme

-Church Street will be trialled as a ‘no through route’ for six months to prevent motorists from using it as an inappropriate shortcut between Ralph Allen Drive and Widcombe Hill.
+Church Street will be trialled as a ‘no through route’ for a minimum of six months to prevent motorists from using it as an inappropriate shortcut between Ralph Allen Drive and Widcombe Hill.

 The aim is to ensure this narrow, residential street is a safer, healthier environment for those walking, cycling, and playing outside.